Guard of honour: Denmark

 The Royal Life Guards is an infantry regiment of the Danish Army.
 It serves in two roles: as a front line combat unit, and as a guard/ceremonial unit to the Danish monarchy.
 Danish Amalienborg palace is guarded by this unit day and night.
 The Guard Hussar Regiment Mounted Squadron also serves ceremonial purposes, such as providing escorts for VIPs and performing public duties.

 Estonia

-The Guard Battalion is specialized unit under the Military Police of the Estonian Defence Forces, which conducts ceremonial duties and prepares military police units.
+The Guard Battalion is a specialized unit under the Military Police of the Estonian Defence Forces, which conducts ceremonial duties and prepares military police units.
+The Battalion also guards the Estonian presidential palace day and night.

 Finland

 The Guard Jaeger Regiment is located in Santahamina, near the capital Helsinki, and carries the ceremonial duties necessary for visiting guests of honour.

 France

 The Republican Guard of the National Gendarmerie provides both foot and horse-mounted guards of honour for the city of Paris.
 It specifically provides ceremonial security to the Élysée Palace, the Hôtel Matignon, the Palais du Luxembourg, the Palais Bourbon, and the Palais de Justice.
 A quad-service honour guard company composed of members of the Republican Guard, as well as personnel from the French Army, French Navy, French Air Force, and the French Foreign Legion, is also used for ceremonial services, primarily state visits and during state funerals involving distinguished civilians and fallen personnel of the armed forces.

 A four-regiment unit named the Guards of Honour ("Gardes d'honneur") was established by Napoleon in 1813 to provide additional cavalry to the Grande Armée.
 It fought in the German campaign of 1813 and the campaign in north-east France (1814) before it was disbanded after the Bourbon restoration.